oleurud/CarND-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 How I have explained, I lose some detections in the process of the false positives deletion.
-I tried to play with diferent configurations of the slidding windows, but I have not a google result.
+I tried to play with diferent configurations of the slidding windows, but I have not a good result.
+For a while, I lose the white car when the black appears.

+At the end of the video, I detects cars of the other lane, I not sure if is a error...
+But has bad solution If I only works thinking in the car recognition.
+A solution will be to detect the lanes and not detect the cars outside of some lanes playing with the width of the slidding windows.

 As always, the code is a good starting point, but is impossible to use in real time.
 I have improved the time process as you can see in the method `find` of the class VehicleDetector in the file `detection.py` with the general idea of not process each frame if the previous result was good.